samgusa/FetchRecipeApp/README.md

 This is the Fetch Reward take home test.

+## Overview:

+Your task is to build a recipe app that displays recipes from the provided API endpoint.

+At a minimum, each recipe should show its name, photo, and cuisine type.
+You’re welcome to display additional details or sort the recipes in any way you see fit.

+The app should allow users to refresh the list of recipes at any time, and you can decide how to implement this in the UI.
+You’re free to include any additional UI elements you think would enhance the experience, but the app should consist of just one screen displaying the list of recipes.

 ### Steps to Run the App
 To run the app, all it needs is to load.
 Have fun playing around.